 Aspect 3: Social concerns

-For further information on our sustainability risks, please refer to the section “Risk and opportunity management – Risks and opportunities.”
+For further information on our sustainability risks and opportunities, please refer to the section “Risk and opportunity management – Risks and opportunities.”

-Using the Sustainable Revenue Share ESG KPI, we determine how much revenue (excluding T‑Mobile US) we generate from products that make a contribution to sustainability.
-In 2020, this share amounted to just over 44 %.
+Using the Sustainable Revenue Share ESG KPI, we determine how much revenue we (excluding T‑Mobile US) generate from products that make a contribution to sustainability.
+In 2021, this share amounted to just over 42 %.
 For the Enablement Factor ESG KPI, we also calculate the positive CO2 effects facilitated for our customers through using selected products.
+Relevant emissions generated by customers are generally taken into account, with the exception of emissions caused by operating video-conferencing facilities.
+Rebound effects are taken into account based on studies and expert estimates, where it is possible to do so with reasonable effort.
 We combine this figure with our own CO2 emissions to determine the enablement factor, which we use to measure our overall performance in relation to climate protection.
-According to this figure, the positive CO2 effects facilitated for our customers in Germany were 610 % higher in 2020 than our own CO2 emissions (enablement factor of 7.1 to 1).
-The substantial increase against the prior year (enablement factor of 2.4 to 1) is another consequence of the coronavirus pandemic; it results largely from the increased use of our web- and video-conferencing tools due to the growing number of people working from home and home schooling.
+According to this figure, the positive CO2 effects facilitated for our customers in Germany were 380 % higher in 2021 than our own CO2 emissions (enablement factor of 4.8 to 1).
+The decline against the prior year (enablement factor of 7.1 to 1) is due to the use of more differentiated data collection methods, as well as a reduction in the number of people using our conferencing solutions.

 Network access and digital responsibility